AnkitAtBrillio/Crawler/README.md

 1) Application runs bit slow for urls which have huge numbers of link to other pages or static content.

-2) Provided more time the time complexity of the application could be imporoved.
+2) The time complexity of the application could be imporoved had more time be given.

 3) The simple text output could be presented in graphical form using neo4j with appropriate time.